prashantgarg8/Castle-of-the-Hack-Lords/README.md

 ---

-## 🏰 Storyline
+## Storyline
 You are a brave adventurer who dares to enter the **Castle of Hackers**.
-Inside, you’ll encounter **Hack Clubbers**—guardians of the castle who test your courage.
+Inside, you’ll encounter **Hack Clubbers** guardians of the castle who test your courage.

 - ⚔️ Fight enemies to earn coins (but risk losing health).
 - 🏃 Run away to save health (but earn nothing).